Brown County, Indiana

-Brown County is a county in Indiana which in 2010 had a population of 15,242.
+Brown County is a county in south-central Indiana which in 2020 had a population of 15,475.
 The county seat (and only incorporated town) is Nashville.

 History

 The United States acquired the land from the Native Americans, part of which forms the southwest section of what is now Brown County, in the 1809 treaty of Fort Wayne.
 By the treaty of St. Mary's in 1818 considerably more territory became property of the government and this included the future Brown County area.
 No settler was allowed in the area until the government survey was completed in 1820.
 The first white man known to arrive was a German, Johann Schoonover, who lived for a short time on the creek later named for him to trade with the Native Americans, about 1820.
 In that same year William Elkins, the first pioneer, built a log cabin and cleared land in the area.
 In the 1850s Elkins was recorded as having settled in the future Van Buren Township, and the settlement that grew up around him was known as Elkinsville.

 The earliest pioneers came from Kentucky, Tennessee, Virginia, and the Carolinas.
 They crossed the Ohio River and traveled north on narrow Indian trails through dense hardwood forest with wagons drawn by oxen.
 Many made their way to Bloomington, then east to hilly country, or they reached Jackson County and came north into future Brown County on the Sparks Ferry Road, or west from Columbus in Bartholomew County.
 Pioneers who had settled on lowland near Columbus came to the hills to escape malaria.
 Others deliberately chose the hills having lived in mountains before they made the trip to Indiana in search of new land.
 By 1830 an estimated 150 settlers had arrived; the United States census of 1840 reported 2,364 people.

 By 1828 the Indiana State Legislature had divided the land of present-day Brown County between Monroe, Jackson, and Bartholomew counties.
 In 1835 settlers presented a petition to the Legislature requesting a new county.
 On February 4, 1836, both the House and Senate passed a bill providing for the formation from western Bartholomew, eastern Monroe, and northern Jackson counties of a county to be named for Gen. Jacob Brown, who defeated the British at the Battle of Sackett's Harbor in the War of 1812.
 The county covers a nominal 320 sqmi, measuring a surveyed 16 mi from east to west and 20 mi from north to south.